 The migration experience

-Before you start the migration experience, the following is recommended:
+Before you start the migration:

 - Ensure that the resources that you want to migrate don't use any unsupported features or configurations.
 Usually the platform detects these issues and generates an error.